luoluobuli/My-study-note/cse30-note/getting-started.md

     - In C, you put the square brackets *after* the variable name and you have to know the size of the array *at compile-time*.
 - Arrays and other reference types are often called **pointers** in C since they “point” to the data in memory.
 - In C, there is *no way* to get the length of an array.
+- In C, strings are arrays of chars.
+  `char name[] = "George";` - Don't have to specify the length of the array here